 In elementary school it’s important….but for middleschoolers, the summers are really heating up — and I’m not referring to the weather.
-Summer learning loss for middleschoolers is something to pay attention to!
+Summer learning loss for middleschoolers is something you need to pay attention to!

 And here’s another fact that will REALLY amaze you: